cryptosubh/blog/_drafts/Linux_Vocab.md

 layout: post
 title: Linux Vocab
 ---
-Most of the definitions are copied from "The Linux Command Line" by William E. Shotts Jr.
+Most of the definitions are gleaned from *The Linux Command Line* by William E. Shotts Jr.

 ####Chapter 1: What is the Shell?
 * **shell**
-A
+A program that takes keyboard commands and passes them to the operating system to carry out.
+Almost all Linux distributions supply a shell program from the GNU Project called **bash**.
 * **bash**
+Stands for "Bourne Again Shell".
+An enhanced replacement for sh, the original Unix shell program written by Steve Bourne.
+* **terminal emulator**
+Gives you access to interact with the shell.
+Examples: konsole, gnome-terminal
+* **superuser**
 An

+####Chapter 2: Navigation
+* **heirarchical directory structure**
+A program that takes keyboard commands and passes them to the operating system to carry out.
+Almost all Linux distributions supply a shell program from the GNU Project called **bash**.
+* **root directory**
+Stands for "Bourne Again Shell".
+An enhanced replacement for sh, the original Unix shell program written by Steve Bourne.
 * **terminal emulator**
+Gives you access to interact with the shell.
+Examples: konsole, gnome-terminal
+* **superuser**
 An

 * **Polymorphism**
 In English, polymorphism is the condition of occurring in several different forms.